Paterson

 Tuominen

-nadia has a 16 year career in intelligence & investigations across policing, sports integrity, and the financial sector. as an intelligence analyst with the metropolitan police service (mps) nadia worked on local teams tackling burglary and robbery, and specialist teams investigating drugs trafficking, corruption, kidnaps and threats to life. her time outside policing was spent spearheading intelligence-led investigations into money laundering and match-fixing, developing teams to achieve their investigative goals accurately and efficiently. nadia also acts as a consultant and can often be found training police forces, government agencies, and intergovernmental organisations worldwide in intelligence, intelligence analysis and critical thinking. her main interests are critical thinking and wellbeing, in particular the neuroscientific footprint of and symbiosis between the two.
+nadia has n 18 year career in intelligence & investigations across policing, sports integrity, and the financial sector. as an intelligence analyst with the metropolitan police service (mps) nadia worked on local teams tackling burglary and robbery, and specialist teams investigating drugs trafficking, corruption, kidnaps and threats to life. her time outside policing was spent spearheading intelligence-led investigations into money laundering and match-fixing, developing teams to achieve their investigative goals accurately and efficiently. nadia also acts as a consultant and can often be found training police forces, government agencies, and intergovernmental organisations worldwide in intelligence, intelligence analysis and critical thinking. her core interest lies in exploring ways to maximise the potential of our cognitive abilities, including through self-awareness and wellbeing.

 Miss Nadia Tuominen

-Nadia has a 16 year career in Intelligence & Investigations across policing, sports integrity, and the financial sector.
+Nadia has n 18 year career in Intelligence & Investigations across policing, sports integrity, and the financial sector.
 As an Intelligence Analyst with the Metropolitan Police Service (MPS) Nadia worked on local teams tackling burglary and robbery, and specialist teams investigating drugs trafficking, corruption, kidnaps and threats to life.
 Her time outside policing was spent spearheading intelligence-led investigations into money laundering and match-fixing, developing teams to achieve their investigative goals accurately and efficiently.
 Nadia also acts as a consultant and can often be found training police forces, government agencies, and intergovernmental organisations worldwide in Intelligence, Intelligence Analysis and Critical Thinking.
-Her main interests are Critical Thinking and Wellbeing, in particular the neuroscientific footprint of and symbiosis between the two.
+Her core interest lies in exploring ways to maximise the potential of our cognitive abilities, including through self-awareness and wellbeing.

 Waite